 DON’T start painting without testing the color out first.

-When picking out colors, use SureSwatch Peel and Stick Paint Samples to test out different hues on different walls before you start rolling it on.
+When picking out colors, use SureSwatch Paint Swatches to test out different hues on different walls before you start rolling it on.
 This is much easier than working to cover up an unwanted color later.
 A SureSwatch saves you from the hassle of repainting because of a bad color decision.

 DO choose interesting walls to use as an accent.